Kingdom of East Anglia: Settlement

-East Anglia was settled by the Anglo-Saxons earlier than many other regions, possibly at the start of the fifth century.
+East Anglia was settled by the Anglo-Saxons earlier than many other regions, possibly at the start of the 5th century.
 It emerged from the political consolidation of the Angles in the approximate area of the former territory of the Iceni and the Roman civitas, with its centre at Venta Icenorum, close to Caistor St Edmund.
-The region that was to become East Anglia seems to have been depopulated to some extent around the fourth century.
-Ken Dark writes that "in this area at least, and possibly more widely in eastern Britain, large tracts of land appear to have been deserted in the late fourth century, possibly including whole 'small towns' and villages.
+The region that was to become East Anglia seems to have been depopulated to some extent around the 4th century.
+Ken Dark writes that "in this area at least, and possibly more widely in eastern Britain, large tracts of land appear to have been deserted in the late 4th century, possibly including whole 'small towns' and villages.
 This does not seem to be a localised change in settlement location, size or character but genuine desertion."

 According to Bede, the East Angles (and the Middle Angles, Mercians and Northumbrians) were descended from natives of Angeln (now in modern Germany).
 The first reference to the East Angles is from about 704–713, in the Whitby Life of St Gregory.
-While the archaeological and linguistic evidence suggests that a large-scale migration and settlement of the region by continental Germanic speakers occurred, it has been questioned whether all of the migrants self-identified as Angles.
+While the archaeological and linguistic evidence suggests that a large-scale migration and settlement of the region by continental Germanic speakers occurred, with a computer simulation showing that a migration of 250,000 people from Denmark to East Anglia could have been accomplished in 38 years with a reasonably small number of boats, it has been questioned whether all of the migrants self-identified as Angles.

 The East Angles formed one of seven kingdoms known to post-medieval historians as the Heptarchy, a scheme used by Henry of Huntingdon in the 12th century.
 Some modern historians have questioned whether the seven ever existed contemporaneously and claim the political situation was far more complicated.